Definition of strategy and setting goals

 In our peer groups, business intelligence products are grouped according to their functionality and regional focus.
 The following tabs show how business intelligence products in The BI Survey 16 were divided and allocated into peer groups.

-Includes products from companies with annual revenues of $200m+ and a truly international reach.
+Includes products from companies with annual revenues of $200m+ and a truly international reach (partner ecosystem, on-site locations, global installations and revenues).

 Focus the first step of your market analysis on finding and matching your requirements with general software segments in the BI market.
 This stage typically produces a list of 20-30 products.